 A small window will popup like the picture below, with several fields containing the process ID and name, the full path of the executable file, the command line used to run it, its description, digital signature, MD5 hash and file size.

-Press the Go button to open the process file location.
+Press the Go button in the Image path line to open the process file location.

 Press the Google button to perform a google search using the file description as the keyword.
 To search using the file name as the keyword, use the right-click context menu, in the process list.